dwrobel/flatcam/README.md

 15.09.2018

-- removed dwell line generator and included dwell generation in the postprocessor files
+- removed dwell line generator and included dwell generation in the preprocessor files
-- added a proposed RML1 Roland_MDX20 postprocessor file.
+- added a proposed RML1 Roland_MDX20 preprocessor file.
 - added a limit of 15mm/sec (900mm/min) to the feedrate and to the feedrate_rapid.
 Anything faster than this will be capped to 900mm/min regardless what is entered in the program GUI.
 This is because Roland MDX-20 has a mechanical limit of the speed to 15mm/sec (900mm/min in GUI)